Mpondo people

-The Mpondo People or simply AmaMpondo, is one of the kingdoms in what is now the Eastern Cape.
+The Mpondo People, or simply Ama-Mpondo, belong to a kingdom in what is now the Eastern Cape.

-Having been established way back in the year 1228.
-The AmaMpondo Nation were first ruled by its founder who was King Mpondo kaNjanya who lived around (1205-1280) and later the 'AmaNyawuza'clan (a royal clan of the AmaMpondo), by nationality referred to themselves as 'AmaMpondo'.
-They are related to other AbaMbo kingdoms and chiefdoms in South Africa.
+It was established in 1226.
+The Ama-Mpondo Nation was first ruled by its founder who was King Mpondo kaNjanya who lived around (born in 1205 and died in 1280) and later the 'Ama-Nyawuza' clan (a royal clan of the Ama-Mpondo), by nationality referred to themselves as 'Ama-Mpondo'.
+They are related to other Aba-Mbo kingdoms and chiefdoms in South Africa.

 Origins

-The story of the origins of emaMpondweni was told to personify and symbolise the fact that it was a nation with lands shaped like a horn, when it includes the lands emaMpondomiseni, and to make it easier for telling Iintsomi, meaning educative stories.
+The story of the origins of ema-Mpondweni was told to personify and symbolise the fact that it was a nation with lands shaped like a horn, when it includes the lands ema-Mpondomiseni, and to make it easier for telling Iintsomi, meaning educative stories.
 Taking Mpondo as the son since it was used for defending and Mpondomise as the daughter since it was used for attacking and negotiation.
-Thus according to the Mpondo oral tradition, they are the legendary descendants of Mpondo, the grandson of Sibiside who was the leader of the once-powerful Mbo nation (AbaMbo or MaMbo).
-Mpondo people are part of AbaMbo group who are thought to have migrated from the Great Lakes into modern-day South Africa or the race of people coming from Ethiopia and along Zambia down past Eswatini, believed to be under the Great Kingdom of Kush.
+Thus according to the Mpondo oral tradition, they are the legendary descendants of King Mpondo, the grandson of King Sibiside who was the leader of the once-powerful Embo nation (Aba-Mbo or Ma-Mbo).
+Mpondo people are part of the Aba-Mbo group who are thought to have migrated from the Great Lakes into modern-day South Africa or the race of people coming from Ethiopia and along Zambia down past Eswatini, believed to be under the Great Kingdom of Kush.
 This is evident from the ruling plant in the coast south-east of Africa and north-west of Madagascar, the marijuana plant.
-It grows in abundance from emaMpondweni up the coast and the coast of Madagascar.
+It grows in abundance from ema-Mpondweni up the coast and the coast of Madagascar.
 It is through king Sibiside that Mpondo the forefather of the nation emerges together with other well-known nations.
-Mpondo people share a common lineage with AmaMpondomise, AmaXesibe, AbakwaMkhize, AmaBomvu and AmaBomvana.
+Mpondo people share a common lineage with Ama-Mpondomise, Ama-Xesibe, Abakwa-Mkhize, Ama-Bomvu and Ama-Bomvana.